Carnival Probes ShinyHunters Claim of 8.7 Million Stolen Records

 The allegations put renewed pressure on Carnival’s data safeguards, underscoring how cruise lines now face the same cyber risk and legal scrutiny as banks and airlines.

-ShinyHunters listed Carnival on an extortion portal with a “Pay or Leak” deadline of April 21, 2026, threatening to release the data publicly if its demands were not met.
-Carnival has not said whether additional threats were made, what systems were accessed, or what data categories are under review beyond its statement that the activity followed a phishing incident tied to one account.
+The confirmation follows ShinyHunters listing Carnival on an extortion portal with a "Pay or Leak" deadline of April 21, 2026, threatening to release data publicly if its demands were not met.
+Carnival has not publicly attributed the attack to ShinyHunters.

 Three lawsuits were filed in South Florida

-Three proposed class actions were filed against Carnival between April 22 and April 24 in the U.S. District Court for the Southern District of Florida.
+Plaintiffs filed three proposed class actions against Carnival between April 22 and April 24 in the U.S. District Court for the Southern District of Florida.
 The plaintiffs are Yvonne Vasquez of California, Zachary Pottle of Florida and Ashley Cole of Tennessee.
 They allege Carnival failed to maintain adequate cybersecurity controls.

 Prior settlement adds scrutiny to the response